Sociologist - Federal Salaries of 2017

 Pay Rates for "Sociologist"How much does a Sociologist in the federal government get paid? $92,890.74* *Based on the 2017 average.

 Sociologist was the 464th most popular job in the U.S. Government in 2017, with 21 employed.
 The most common payscale was the advisory committee member (other) payscale.

-In 2016, the Environmental Protection Agency hired the most employees titled Sociology, with an average salary of $115,652.
+In 2017, the National Institutes of Health hired the most employees titled Sociology, with an average salary of $52,175.

 Government Sociology jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Sociology job is GS-6, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This occupation includes positions that involve professional work requiring a knowledge of sociology and sociological methods specifically related to the establishment, validation, interpretation, and application of knowledge about social processes.
 Sociologists and study specialized areas such as: changes in the character, size, distribution, and composition of the population; social mechanisms for enforcing compliance with widely accepted norms and for controlling deviance; social phenomena having to do with human health and disease; the structure and operation of organizations; and the complex interrelationship of the individual and society.

 Science, technology, engineering, and mathematics (STEM) professions fall under this job category.
 Due to the growing focus of them STEM fields, individuals in this job category tend to advance more quickly than employees in the other job categories.
 Jobs in this category are being added quickly and many organizations have trouble finding qualified individuals.
 Individuals in this job category typically recieve pormotions of 2 grade increases at a time until they reach GS-12.